alexle/alexle.github.com/_posts/2025-10-14-using-github-actions-to-blog-from-your-phone.markdown

 tags:
 ---

 I haven't kept up with getting my thoughts onto my blog lately.
-In an effort to get more ideas out, I implemented a workflow which lets me create blog post from any mobile device with the GitHub app.
+In an effort to get more ideas out, I implemented a workflow which lets me create blog posts from any mobile device with a GitHub app.

 No computer required.

 ## How it works

-1. I create a GitHub issue from my phone with my post title and content.
+1. I create a GitHub issue from my phone with the blog post title and content
-2. I had a new-post label to the issue
+2. I add a `new-post` label to the issue
 3. GitHub actions automatically converts it to a properly formatted Jekyll post
 4. The post is committed to the repository and the static site is rebuilt